Aligning Forest and Trees in Images & Long Captions for Visually Grounded Understanding: Experiments

-We categorize prior work into three settings: (i) models trained only on short captions, (ii) models pre-trained on short captions and subsequently fine-tuned on long captions, and (iii) models trained from scratch on long captions. \cref{tab:long_text_image_retrieval} provides extensive comparison across six long-caption benchmarks (DCI, DOCCI, SV-1k, SV-10k, Urban-1k, and IIW), a significantly broader scope than the two or three datasets typically reported in most existing studies.
-Within this unified setting, \sname achieves state-of-the-art performance, outperforming FLAIR at the same data scale (30M pairs) and surpassing fine-tuned models despite using far fewer pre-training samples.
-Furthermore, \snameStar yields consistent additional gains by incorporating part-level similarity during inference.
-These results highlight both the effectiveness and data efficiency of our hierarchical design for long-caption retrieval.
+\textbf{Comparison with State-of-the-art.} We group prior work into three settings: (i) training only on short captions, (ii) pre-training on short captions followed by long-caption fine-tuning, and (iii) training from scratch on long captions. \cref{tab:long_text_image_retrieval} compares models across six long-caption benchmarks, exceeding the two or three datasets typically used in prior studies.
+Across these settings, \sname achieves state-of-the-art performance, substantially outperforming FLAIR at the same data scale (30M pairs) and surpassing fine-tuned models with far fewer pre-training samples.
+These results demonstrate the effectiveness and data efficiency of our hierarchical design for long-caption retrieval.